MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05b_Perform soft-delete and purge protection key vault recovery.md

 2. Click on the search bar at the top of the page.

-3. Search for the "Key Vault" service.
+3. Search for the **Key Vault** service.
 Do not click an individual key vault.

 4. At the top of the screen click the option to "Manage deleted vaults"